node-pre-gyp

 the scenes like:

-aws s3 sync --acl public-read s3://mapbox-node-binary/sqlite3/v3.0.3/ s3://mapbox-node-binary/sqlite3/v3.0.4/
+aws s3 sync --acl public-read s3://mapbox-node-binary/sqlite3/v3.0.3/ s3://mapbox-node-binary/sqlite3/v3.0.4/Note: This property supports variables based on Versioning.

 2) Add a new target to binding.gyp

-calls out to node-gyp
+node-pre-gyp calls out to node-gyp to

 compile the module and passes variables along like module_name and module_path.

-A new target must be added to binding.gyp
+A new target must be added to binding.gyp that moves the

-compiled .node
+compiled .node module from

-into the directory
+./build/Release/module_name.node into the directory

-specified by module_path
+specified by module_path.

 Add a target like this at the end of your targets